Bennyhwanggggg/WhatBot/backend/query_module/README.md

 # Query Module

-The query module is reponsible for all communication related with Dialogflow.
+The query module is responsible for all communication related with Dialogflow.
 Messages are passed into this module for it to be processed by Dialogflow such that the intent and entites detected will be returned in the response, which will be used by the response module to do further processing.

 ## How to train
 The Dialogflow agent can be trained using the supplied data inside `training_data` folder.